netdata/netdata/httpd/README.md

 ## HTTP/2 and HTTP/3

-To be able to use HTTP/2 (to realize full potential of libh2o) you need to use TLS.
-HTTP/2 are not supported in plain HTTP.
+To be able to use HTTP/2 (to realize the full potential of libh2o) you need to use TLS.
+HTTP/2 is not supported in plain HTTP.
 HTTP/3 support is planned to be added with the next stable release of libh2o.

 ## Streaming

-It is possible to stream from Child nodes to Parent trough libh2o (both plain and TLS).
-Currently both Child and Parent have to be updated to do that.
-Older Children connecting to new parent will have to connect trough internal webserver.
-New Children connection to old parent will be supported.
+It is possible to stream from Child nodes to a Parent through libh2o (both plain and TLS).
+Currently both Children and the Parent have to be updated to do that.
+Older Children connecting to a new parent will have to connect trough an internal webserver.
+New Children connecting to an old parent will be supported.